8th Theater Sustainment Command: 10th Support Group

 With the return of Okinawa to Japanese administration in May 1972, U.S. Army Base Command, Okinawa, was established as a major subordinate command of the U.S. Army, Japan.
 Army Base Command provided administration and support to Army units on Okinawa.
 As U.S. Army missions on Okinawa were further reduced, the base command was reorganized as U.S. Army Garrison, Okinawa (USAGO).
 The headquarters was relocated and consolidated from Zukeran into Makiminato service area.
 Again, on 1 October 1978, the command was reorganized as U.S. Army Support Activity, and its administration headquarters were further centralized at Camp Kinser.
-Another reorganization took place on 25 September 1979, changing its designation back to the U.S. Army Garrison, Okinawa and was officially re-designated the 10th Area Support Group (Provisional).
+Another reorganization took place on 25 September 1979, changing its designation back to the U.S. Army Garrison, Okinawa U.S. Army Garrison, Okinawa (USAGO) and was officially re-designated the 10th Area Support Group (Provisional).
 During this timeframe, the headquarters was transferred to its present location at Torii Station.
 The provisional status was dropped 16 October 1987.
-The 10th Area Support Group serves as the installation command for all Army organizations on Okinawa and provides contingency support to deployed/employed forces in the Pacific Rim.
+The 10th Support Group serves as the installation command for all Army organizations on Okinawa and provides contingency support to deployed/employed forces in the Pacific Rim.